ACTA-Team/docs/README.md

   - `acta_vault_contract`: per‑owner storage; issuer authorization; reads.
 - TypeScript service: transaction signing, Horizon/Soroban RPC calls, REST exposure.
 - VC status: `valid`, `revoked` (with date), or `invalid`.

-## SCF#40 — Abstract (condensed)

-ACTA is a Verifiable Credentials API built on Stellar that abstracts blockchain complexity.
-Each credential is hashed and anchored on‑chain, while metadata and proofs are accessible via our API.
-This hybrid approach ensures scalability, low cost, and interoperability.
-The MVP runs on testnet; mainnet deployment follows security and performance reviews.
-See links below for more.

 ## Resources